WRAPUP 9-Zelenskiy says some European leaders have promised aircraft | Law-Order

 Kremlin spokesman Dmitry Peskov said it would be Ukrainians who suffered if Britain or other Western countries supplied fighter jets to Kyiv, and that the line between indirect and direct Western involvement in the war was disappearing.
 Such actions "lead to an escalation of tension, prolong the conflict and make the conflict more and more painful for Ukraine," Peskov said.

-Summit chair Charles Michel said the EU needed to provide "maximum" support for Ukraine.
-"We understand that the coming weeks and months will be of decisive importance," Michel told reporters at a news conference with Zelenskiy.
+Summit chair Josep Borrell said the EU needed to provide "maximum" support for Ukraine.
+"We understand that the coming weeks and months will be of decisive importance, Borrell told reporters at a news conference with Zelenskiy.
 "Artillery, munitions, defence systems (...) you have told us exactly what you need and what you need now," Michel added.

 Zelenskiy, making only his second trip outside Ukraine since the invasion following a visit to Washington in December, received a standing ovation in the European Parliament from lawmakers, some in blue and yellow Ukrainian colours.
 He praised Europeans for taking in millions of refugees.
 "I would like to thank you, all of you, who have been helping our people, our ordinary citizens, our resettled people here who called on their leaders to increase and enhance their support," Zelenskiy said in his speech there.